buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricFlowStorageDeviceTypeEnum.md

 The _IfcElectricFlowStorageDeviceTypeEnum_ defines different types of electrical flow storage devices.

-> HISTORY&nbsp; New type in IFC2x2.
+> HISTORY  New type in IFC2x2.

 ## Items